-g) If this is an application for planning permission, planning permission in principle, an application for approval of matters specified in conditions or an application for mineral development, have you provided any other plans or drawings as necessary:
+permission in principle, an applica you provided any other plans or d ation for approval of matters specified in rawings as necessary:

 Site Layout Plan or Bloc k plan.

-⊠ Elevations. •
+Elevations.

-▼ Floor plans.
+Floor plans.

 Cross sections.

-Roof plan.
+🔲 Roof plan.

 Master Plan/Framework Plan.

-■ Landscape plan.
+ Landscape plan.

 Photographs and/or pho tomontages.

 Other.

 If Other, please specify: (M ax 500 characters)

-Provide copies of the following g documents if applicable:
+Provide copies of the followin g documents if applicable:

 A copy of an Environmental S Statement.
-Yes X N/A

-A Design Statement or Desig ☐ Yes ☒ N/A

-A Flood Risk Assessment.
-Yes X N/A

-A Drainage Impact Assessme ent (including proposals for Sus stainable Drainage Systems)).
 Yes  N/A

+A Design Statement or Desig n and Access Statement.
+Yes  N/A

+A Flood Risk Assessment. 🗌 Yes  N/A

+A Drainage Impact Assessme ent (including proposals for Su ustainable Drainage Systems).
+Yes  N/A

 Drainage/SUDS layout.
 Yes  N/A

-A Transport Assessment or T ravel Plan Yes X N/A
+A Transport Assessment or T ravel Plan Yes  N/A

 Contaminated Land Assessm ient.
-Yes X N/A
+Yes  N/A

 Habitat Survey.
-Yes X N/A
+Yes  N/A

 A Processing Agreement.
 Yes  N/A

 Other Statements (please sp ecify).
 (Max 500 characters)

 Supporting Satement

-Declare - For A pplication to Pla nning Authority /
+Declare - For A pplication to Pla anning Authority

-hat this is an application to the al information are provided as a bed in this form.
-The a ccompanying
+hat this is an application to the al information are provided as e planning authority as described i a part of this application. n this form.
+The accompanying

 Declaration Name: Mr Keith Henderson

 Declaration Date: 11/09/2020

+D

 Payment Details 5

+d e 1

-P
+P Created: 11/09/2020 13:44

-(Created: 11/09/2020 13:44
+Greated, 11/09/2020 13:44

-To: Lewis McWilliam, Planning: Householders & Enforcement: West Team

-From: Barry Inglis, Environmental Protection
+To: Lewis McWilliam, Planning: Householders & Enforcement: West Team From: Barry Inglis, Environmental Protection